prakhar1114/behaviour_planning_driverless_car/README.md

 ## Running the code
 * Run the CARLA Simulator
 * Open a new terminal.
-Change to the folder which contains this folder 'Python Client/Course4FinalProject'.
+Change the directory to 'Python Client/Course4FinalProject'.
 Then write the following code in the terminal.
 ```
 python3 module_7.py
 ```